tc10815/ParkEzAI/README.md

 I had **no real experience with PHP**, so for the Semester 1 project backend I relied on GPT for almost everything.
 It succeeded in making a working demo where accounts could be made and modified from other accounts, but authentication was inconsistent and it could easily be abused by bad actors.
 It worked as a demo but could never be used for real life.

 Semester 2 I changed webservers and could now use Gunicorn, so I wanted to change to a Python-based backend to easily deploy real time machine learning.
-With my PHP experience in Semester 1, I learned I could not depend on GPT to build a good website without me also understanding the code, so in May, 2023 I read the first half of two books: William S. Vincent's Django for Beginners and Django for APIs. **Thanks to studying Django for a month before starting the project with GPT, the resulting Django backend is much higher quality and more resilient than Semester 1's PHP backend**
+With my PHP experience in Semester 1, I learned I could not depend on GPT-4 to build a good website without me also understanding the code, so in May, 2023 I read the first half of two books: William S. Vincent's Django for Beginners and Django for APIs. **Thanks to studying Django for a month before starting the project with GPT-4, the resulting Django backend is much higher quality and more resilient than Semester 1's PHP backend**

 ### Tips
-***Note: These tips are from my personal experience making ParkEzAI alone.
+***Note: These tips are from my personal experience making ParkEz AI alone.
 I'm not quoting or referencing any other material***

 1. **Don't ask GPT-4 to do too much in a single prompt.** If you ask it to do something that requires too many steps, it will give you an answer that looks correct, and probably runs, but won't actually do what you were hoping.
 You'll save time in the long run by breaking complex tasks into multiple prompts and checking each step along the way.
 2. **Include as much relevant context/code as possible in all prompts.** GPT-4 does remember code it wrote in previous messages, and code you previously sent it, but as the conversation continues it gets forgetful and starts making mistakes.
 I find it makes the fewest errors when I send it *all of the relevant code* needed for the answer in every prompt, omitting as much unrelated code as possible.
 3. **Exclude as much irrelevant code as possible in difficult prompts.** I've noticed I get lower quality responses if you include unrelated code in your prompt, such as unrelated functions and CSS code in React.
 I'll still include unnecessary code for basic requests since its time consuming to clean up, but for very difficult requests I'm careful to keep context as concise as possible.
 4. **Mention versions of the software you are using if you are having issues.** With React, in particular, there's different ways of doing things with different versions of the framework.
-In 2023, GPT4 only knows code up to late 2021, so most of its knowledge is going to be out of date.
-In ParkEzAi, GPT4 was never completely stumped about how to do something with modern techniques, but a few times I've had to tell it my versions to get the right answer.
+In 2023, GPT-4 only knows code up to late 2021, so most of its knowledge is going to be out of date.
+In ParkEz AI, GPT-4 was never completely stumped about how to do something with modern techniques, but a few times I've had to tell it my versions to get the right answer.
 5. **Ask it big picture questions, not just for code**.
 I would have made ParkEz AI a lot differently if I hadn't occasionally discussed what I was doing with GPT-4.
 It's advice wasn't always great (the original method of detecting cars it recommended with the YOLO model took me days to implement and ultimately didn't work that well), but many times it gave me good perspective.